Gleejr/Configure-ad/README.md

 <h3>Ensure Connectivity between the client and Domain Controller</h3>

 <p>
-16. Grab the private IP address of the 1st virtual machine (DC-1) running Windows Server, open the command prompt on the 2nd virtual machine (Client-1), and ping the private IP address of the 1st virtual machine (DC-1). (the request will time out because the 1st virtual machine's (DC-1) firewall is blocking ICMP traffic)
+16. Retrieve the private IP address of the first virtual machine (DC-1).
+On the second virtual machine (Client-1), launch the command prompt and attempt to ping the private IP address of the first virtual machine (DC-1).
+Anticipate the request to time out as the firewall on DC-1 is configured to block ICMP traffic.
+This is due to Windows firewall blocking inbound traffic.
 </p>

 <p>